Pudhukottaiyilirundhu Saravanan: Production

 S. S. Stanley, who won critical acclaim for his debut in April Madhathil, collaborated with Dhanush, who had given back-to-back hits in Kadhal Kondein and Thiruda Thirudi to make a film.
-Actress Sridevi Vijaykumar was initially approached to play the leading female role but was not available.
+Sridevi Vijaykumar was initially approached to play the leading female role but was not available.
 Aparna Pillai won the Miss Chennai contest as a student and was sent to other pageants including the Miss Petite International contest in the United States.
-The director Stanley saw an article which appeared in The Hindu about her trip to the US and asked her to come for a make-up test, before selecting her to play the female lead in the film.
+Stanley saw an article which appeared in The Hindu about her trip to the US and asked her to come for a make-up test, before selecting her to play the female lead in the film.

-Pudhukottaiyilirundhu Saravanan was the first Tamil film after MGR's 1973 Tamil film Ulagam Sutrum Valiban to have scenes shot in Thailand.
+Pudhukottaiyilirundhu Saravanan was the first Tamil film after the 1973 film Ulagam Sutrum Valiban to have scenes shot in Thailand.
 The film was shot also in Singapore, Malaysia and Pulicat in the Thiruvallur District of India.
 The musical scene with Tharika was shot on a large set, complete with waterfalls and a pond erected by art director Santhanam at the Prasad Studios, and took about five days to shoot.
-The film was sold to distributors for Rs 11 crore, showing the actor's high market value at the box office.

-Release

-Theatrical rights for Tamil Nadu was sold for a record 11 crore helped by previous Dhanush hits.
-But the film attracted poor reviews with a critic from The Hindu noting that "Story wise there's nothing much.
-All the same there are no boring villains or a contrived climax.
-Intended to be a light film, it stays that way till the end, but the director could have given a thought to the plausibility angle".
-A critic from Deccan Herald wrote that "While the lanky Dhanush does everything expected of him--fast dances, brilliant fights, and excellent dialogue delivery, the director lets him down with a silly story".
-Dhanush's fight scene was well received; Aparna, who made her debut in this film, was also praised for her performance.
-The film was later dubbed and released as Sourya in Telugu.
-The film was subject to controversy when a song, to which the lyrics had originally been censored, was shown uncut in the movie.

 Soundtrack

-The soundtrack of the film, composed by Yuvan Shankar Raja and released on 4 December 2003, features six tracks and was hailed as the highlight of the film.
-Yuvan Shankar Raja himself sang two songs and hero Dhanush sang the song 'Naatu Sarakku', debuting as a playback singer as well.
-Lyrics were penned by Pa.
-Vijay, Thamarai, Snehan and Na.
-Muthukumar.
+The soundtrack, composed by Yuvan Shankar Raja, was released on 4 December 2003.
+Dhanush sang the song "Naatu Sarakku", debuting as a playback singer.